ilgencetin/introduction/Network Fundemantals.md

 - Other protocols such as DNS (Domain Name System) which is how websiite addresses are translated into IP addresses.

 ###### LAYER 6: PRESENTATION
-- Layer acts as a translator for daa to and form the layer 7.
+- Layer acts as a translator for data to and form the layer 7.
 - The receiving computer will also understand data sent to a computer in one format destined for in another format.
 For example, when you send an email, the other user may have another email client to you, but the contents of the email will still need to display the same.
 - Security features such as data encryption (like HTTPS when visiting a secure site) occur at this layer.